-The expression "digital skills" was used to conduct bibliometric analyses of research papers.
-The result of the bibliometric analysis was presented in Figure 1.
+Those two keywords: "future skills" were used to conduct bibliometric analyses of research papers.
+The results was presented in Figure 1.

 Figure 1.
-The bibliometric analysis of research papers focused on digital skills
+Bibliometric analysis of research papers focused on "Future skills"

 Based on this big picture of the bibliometric analysis the following description can be shaped.
-The visualization was created based on the words "digital skills".
+The visualization was created based on the words "future skills".
 Therefore, it is not surprising that skills are at the center place of visualization.
-It is visible also, that research in this area are focused on education, because the education has a huge role in developing skills.
+It is visible also, that research in this area is focused on education because has a huge role in developing skills.

-The main research areas are gathered in a few groups with main topics.
+The rest areas are located in a few groups with main topics.
 There are the following: education, higher education, and students (green area), engagement (orange area), children and literacy (violet area), health (blue area), digital divide, internet, digital skills, digital literacy (yellow area), management, innovation, future, industry 4.0, impact and digitalization (red area).
 Those fields were explored by researchers in the last six years.

-Based on this bibliographic visualization it is possible to see also what kind of topics are missed.
+Based on this bibliographic visualization it is possible to see also what kind of topic is missed.
 Digital skills are need not only among children or students.
 The majority of future digital skills are needed in companies and business environments.
-The first missing topic is related to learning among adults.
-Secondly, the most unexpected observation is that there is a research gap between digital skills and the business environment.
-On the Figure 1, it is visible that digital skills are developed through higher education, but there is a lack of business dimension.
+Therefore, the most unexpected observation is that there is a research gap between digital skills and the business environment.

-The business managers' point of view, is clearly missing in the research.
-Keywords like: industry 4.0, competencies, productivity, human capital, labor market, and future of work - there are explored in a very small part.
-Those areas should be recommended for exploration in future research.
+The business managers' point of view, is missing in the research.
+Keywords like: industry 4.0, competencies, productivity, human capital, labor market, and future of work - there are explored in very small parts.
+This area could be recommended for explore in future research.

-This short preliminary analysis showed that research about digital skills is strongly related to the education area.
+This short preliminary analysis showed that research about digital skills is strongly related to the education field.
 The majority of research dealt with students and higher education.
-Part of them were focused on children and the literacy.
-Internet and the digital divide were other big areas of research.
+Part of them was focused on children and literacy.
+Internet and the digital divide were other areas of research.

 The main research gap which was discovered is related to lack of research located in a business environment.
 To prepare high-quality research which will be valuable for business, empirical research in the business environment are crucial.
-Therefore two main recommendations were formulated based on this analysis.
-There are following.
-Firstly, it is worth to realize research focused not only on children but also adults.
-Secondly, it is recommended to conduct empirical research in close collaboration with business.
-Those approaches create an opportunity to explore deeper the knowledge about digital skills among workers in a business environment.
+Therefore the main recommendation in this short paper is to conduct empirical research in close collaboration with business.
+This approach creates an opportunity to explore knowledge about digital skills among workers in a business environment.

 This short paper has a lot of limitations.
-Firstly is it only the big picture of the digital skills.
-The visualization shows the map and main topics without particular and deep analyses.
+Firstly is it only the big picture of the digital skills, the visualization shows the map and main topics without particular, deep analyses.
 Secondly, only one source of the research was used.
-The sample consisted of 11 805 positions, however additional sources of the research could provide to another results.
-Thirdly, also other research gaps could be identified with using additional sources or wider database.
+The sample consisted of 11 805 positions, however additional sources of the research could provide another result.
+Thirdly research gaps could be explored and also other research gaps could be identified.
 However, this short paper is only the beginning part of the analysis of the digital skills needed for the workers of the future.

 Next, a deeper theoretical review should be conducted to explore this topic.
-The analysis focused on theoretical as well as empirical research to provide deeper knowledge about digital skills for future workers could be valuable, especially in the context of the continuous development of digital technology.
+Valuable could be the analysis focused on theoretical as well as empirical research to provide deeper knowledge about digital skills for future workers, especially in the context of the continuous development of digital technology.